Randy Bachman: 1979–1981

 After his departure from Bachman–Turner Overdrive, Bachman recorded a second solo album titled, Survivor.
 This release failed to chart in the US.
 Following the solo album, he formed a new rock band with bassist/singer Tom Sparks, called Ironhorse.
 Ironhorse released their debut self-titled album in 1979.
 It contained the single "Sweet Lui-Louise", which charted at No. 36 in the US and No. 26 in Canada, and performed well in other parts of Europe including Italy.
 After the tour for this album, Tom Sparks left the band and was replaced by Frank Ludwig.
 The band released a second album in 1980 titled, Everything Is Grey.
 The release contained pop rock influences with greater use of keyboards than the first album.
 After BTO broke up in early-1980, Fred Turner and Randy formed a new band called Union, and released only one album titled, On Strike in 1981.

-Later in the documentary From Rags to Riches and Back, Randy recalled building up a net worth of close to $10 million by 1977, only to go broke within four years.
-He credits these events to his divorce from his first wife Lorayne Stevenson and the court battles over custody of their children, as well as heavy investment in musical projects that did not become fruitful.
+Later in the article From Rags to Riches and Back, Randy recalled building up a net worth of close to $10 million by 1977, only to go broke within four years, which he attributed to his divorce from his first wife Lorayne Stevenson and the court battles over custody of their children, as well as heavy investment in musical projects that did not become fruitful.

 1980s–1990s and reunions

 Bachman rejoined The Guess Who in 1983 with Burton Cummings and other members of the American Woman era, for a publicized reunion.
 The band toured Canada and released a video of live performances.
 After The Guess Who reunion ended, Bachman rejoined Bachman-Turner Overdrive with Fred Turner, Tim Bachman, and Garry Peterson of The Guess Who taking over on drums.
 The reformed band released the self-titled Bachman-Turner Overdrive in 1984, as well as a live album in 1986, after which they opened for Van Halen during the 5150 tour in 1986.
 By 1987, Randy left the band.

-By 1988, Bachman-Turner Overdrive had reformed again, this time with the popular 1974–77 lineup.
+By 1988, Bachman-Turner Overdrive had reformed again, this time with the popular 1974–1977 lineup.
 The band toured together until 1991, when Randy again departed.

+In 1992, Bachman released his first solo album in 14 years, Any Road.
+Its personal songs included "Prairie Town", a remembrance of growing up in Winnipeg where he and Neil Young were teenage musicians at one time.
+Bachman recorded fast and slow versions of the song–representing winter and summer in Winnipeg, respectively, he said–featuring Young on vocals and guitar and Cowboy Junkies singer Margo Timmins on vocals.
+The accompanying videos were filmed in part in Young's barn in California.

-Randy returned to The Guess Who for a reunion performance in August 1999, in Winnipeg at the end of the XIII Pan Am Games.
+Bachman rejoined The Guess Who for a reunion performance in Winnipeg at the end of the XIII Pan Am Games in August 1999.